GaelKBertrand/SMP-predictor-Google-stock/README.md

 npt_exp.stop()
 ```

-9) Gpo back to your neptune dashboard and click on the project to view the perfomance metrics and graphs.
+9) Go back to your neptune dashboard and click on the project to view the perfomance metrics and graphs.

 10) Thank you, hope you learned a lot.
 Key take aways: